FIWARE/test.NonFunctional/doc/manuals/authZForce-wilma-keyrock/bundle_authzforce-wilma-keyrock-test-guide-lines.md

 1. Get a valid access token applying the procedure described [here](http://fiware-idm.readthedocs.io/en/latest/oauth2.html#oauth2-authentication)

 2. In the file `Security-Bundle-Resource-User-Authorization-50threads-1800sec.jmx` apply the following changes:
-	- Set the value related to the argument `HOST` with Wilma host name or IP address value.
+	- Set the value related to the argument `HOST` with the Wilma host name or IP address value.
 The precise point where to apply this change can be easily found by searching the string `#wilma hostname or IP#` and replacing it with the appropriate value.
 	- Set the value related to the parameter `X-Auth-Token` with value obtained in the in the previous step.
 The precise point where to apply this change can be easily found by searching the string `#token#` and replacing it with the appropriate value.
 	- Set the value related to the URL path with that one used in the user role configuration during Keyrock application setup.
 The precise point where to apply this change can be easily found by searching the string `#path#` and replacing it with the appropriate value.